Controls

 Create a group

-Select all the controls you want to group (for example via lasso, with Ctrl + A, or by clicking with the Ctrl key held).
+Select all the controls you want to group (for example via lasso, with Ctrl + A, or by clicking with the Shift key held).
 Right-click on the canvas to open the context menu and choose [Group].
 The keyboard shortcut Ctrl + G does the same.

 Context menu with Group, Ungroup, Create component